-UNITED STATES DISTRICT COURT FOR THE NORTHERN DISTRICT OF TEXAS
+UNITED STATES DISTRICT COURT FOR THE EASTERN DISTRICT OF KENTUCKY CENTRAL DIVISION AT FRANKFORT

-STATE OF TEXAS, STATE OF MISSISSIPPI, STATE OF LOUISIANA,))
+Commonwealth of Kentucky and State of Tennessee,)))

-Plaintiffs,
+Plaintiffs,))

-v No. 2:21-cv-00079-Z
+V.) No. 3:21-cv-00017-GFVT

-JANET YELLEN, in her official capacity as Secretary of the Treasury; RICHARD K. DELMAR, in his official capacity as acting inspector general of the Department of the Treasury; U.S. DEPARTMENT OF THE TREASURY; and the UNITED STATES OF AMERICA,))))
+JANET YELLEN, in her official capacity as Secretary of the Treasury; RICHARD K. DELMAR, in his official capacity as acting inspector general of the Department of the Treasury; and U.S. DEPARTMENT OF THE TREASURY,)))))

-Defendants.
+Defendants.)

-UNOPPOSED MOTION FOR LEAVE TO FILE BRIEF OF AMICI CURIAE CHAMBER OF COMMERCE OF THE UNITED STATES OF AMERICA AND NATIONAL FEDERATION OF INDEPENDENT BUSINESS SMALL BUSINESS LEGAL CENTER SUPPORTING PLAINTIFFS' MOTION FOR PARTIAL SUMMARY JUDGMENT
+MOTION FOR LEAVE TO FILE BRIEF OF AMICI CURIAE CHAMBER OF COMMERCE OF THE UNITED STATES OF AMERICA AND NATIONAL FEDERATION OF INDEPENDENT BUSINESS SMALL BUSINESS LEGAL CENTER SUPPORTING PLAINTIFFS' MOTION FOR SUMMARY JUDGMENT